Asya Karapetyan

 How to uninstall Node.js from a Mac

 The steps for uninstalling Node on your Mac again depend on how you installed it.
-You can also remove Node using the Terminal command line or manually find and remove its files from your Mac.
+You can remove it using the Terminal command line or manually find and remove its files from your Mac.

 How to uninstall Node that was installed using Homebrew

-2. Type the following command and press Enter (Return):
+2. Type the following command in its window and press Return:

 Terminal window showing the command to uninstall Node.js